 Open houses give them that opportunity.

-Most open houses are scheduled for two to three hours on Saturday and Sunday.
+Most open houses are scheduled for two to four hours on Saturday and Sunday.

 A Friday evening twilight open house can also work well.

-On the day of an open house, aim to keep the appearance similar to what it was for the photos.
+On the day of an open house, aim to keep the appearance of your house similar to what it was for the photos.

 Turn on all the lights.

 Open all of your window coverings.